 Sexy time becomes a priority for your body, so you may feel your libido kick into overdrive at this point.
 Get out there with your confident self and get your body in the mood with some sensual essential oils, like sandalwood, jasmine, cinnamon, or neroli.
 Add a few drops to a tablespoon of carrier oil, like fractionated coconut oil, or create your own aphrodisiacal blend.

 Essential oils for PMS and your luteal phase.

-Self-care becomes paramount during this phase, as your body needs a lot of TLC in order to recover from the hormonal imbalance.
-Opt for yoga or Pilates in place of hard-core workouts, and prep some time for self-care.
-Get your diffuser ready and prep an Epsom salt bath to give your body a magnesium boost.
+Self-care becomes paramount during this phase, as your body needs a lot of TLC in order to recover from the natural hormonal shifts.
+Opt for yoga or pilates in place of hard-core workouts, and prep some time for self-care.
+Get your diffuser ready and prepare an Epsom salt bath to give your body a magnesium boost.
 Add some key essential oils for calm and soothing power: lavender, Roman chamomile, and clary sage.
 Add two drops of each to your bathwater and swirl.
 Relax for 20 minutes, but be sure to hydrate afterward.
 This trio provides relief from pent-up stress and also alleviates muscle spasms and supports menstruation.
 You also want to make sleep a priority during this phase, supporting a good night's rest with a solid nighttime routine, minimizing electronics and activity while diffusing two drops each of clary sage, cedarwood, and bergamot essential oil.

 Incorporating these rituals into your monthly routine can help you soothe the many hormone transitions we experience each month.
 And luckily, essential oils are simple, inexpensive, and easy to use, which makes them the ultimate self-care tool.